NanoBillion/gallant/README.md

 ## History

-The oldest reference to the Gallant font I could find was in a Copyright notice in [NetBSD's gallant12x22.h](https://ftp.netbsd.org/pub/NetBSD/NetBSD-current/src/sys/dev/wsfont/gallant12x22.h) which reads:
+The oldest reference to the Gallant font I could find at first was in a Copyright notice in [NetBSD's gallant12x22.h](https://ftp.netbsd.org/pub/NetBSD/NetBSD-current/src/sys/dev/wsfont/gallant12x22.h) which reads: